DD2480-group16/lab2CI_Server/README.md

 We first checkout this repository: change
 ```
 git clone https://github.com/monperrus/smallest-java-ci
-cd smallest-java-ci changed a little for a test
+cd smallest-java-ci changed a little for a test test again
 ```

 We then download the required dependencies: